 Looking After St John’s Square

 Blackpool Town Centre BID look after St John’s Square, as they do the whole of the town centre area, up to and including the promenade.
 The BID supports the town centre with wardens, litter collections, CCTV and security, along with many other functions.

 St John’s Square in the Past

-In 2009 some improvement works were carried out, where the remaining grassy areas at the front of the church were removed and laid to paving.
+In 2009 some improvement works were carried out, where the remaining grassy garden areas at the front of the church were removed and laid to paving.
 While the workmen were carrying out the changes they found the remains of a woman, an occupant of the graveyard at the Cedar Square side of the church.
-She was respectfully removed and reburied at Layton.
+She was also respectfully removed and reburied at Layton.

 While you’re here…

-Have a look at the Live Blackpool website homepage for more of the latest updates.
+Go to the homepage of the Live Blackpool website for the latest updates.

 Love the Fylde Coast?
-Sign up for your weekly email newsletter.
+Sign up for your email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.